Welcome to our Attendance pages. We hope that the information we share is both of interest and use.

-- Inform the school of any reasons for a child’s absence on the first day of absence and each day there after until their child returns
+Inform the school of any reasons for a child’s absence on the first day of absence and each day there after until their child returns

-- Any pupils not present at these times will be marked as absent.
+Any pupils not present after this time will be marked as 'late after registers close'

 Staff Roles – all staff in school act as role models to the children and should have excellent attendance and punctuality themselves.

-- Class teachers – promote good habits of attendance and will remind pupils and speak to parents regarding any concerns in the first instance.
+Class teachers promote good habits of attendance.
+They will remind pupils and speak to parents regarding any concerns in the first instance.
 They will also communicate concerns via CPOMs

-- Pupil progress review meetings – are held each half term with class teachers and senior leaders- any child with attendance concerns is raised at this meeting and appropriate actions put in place.
+Pupil progress meetings are held each half term with class teachers and senior leaders.
+Any child with attendance concerns is raised at this meeting and appropriate actions put in place.

-- Senior leaders and governors monitor the schools attendance data and look for any specific patterns or concerns so that appropriate actions can be taken.
+Senior leaders, the CEO and governors monitor the schools attendance data and look for any specific patterns or concerns so that appropriate actions can be taken.